 The climate crisis acts as a multiplier, especially in fragile countries held by weak governance, poor economic perspectives, food and water scarcity and failing local institutions.
 To effectively address the crisis, large consumer countries must invest significantly in sustainable alternatives and adaptation programmes, even if it opposes political and economic interests, which will reduce people’s vulnerability to extreme climatic events.
 The wealth gap between developed and developing nations needs to be narrowed if extremism is to be tackled.

 Countries must become more climate resilient through diversifying crop production and investing in renewable energy, especially in Africa and the Middle East.
-Muggah says, “By strengthening and empowering local residents, the influence of extremist groups can be weakened.”
+Muggah says, “By strengthening and empowering local residents, the influence of extremism can be weakened.”